RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/index.md

 that exports functions which communicate with the repository/service or with an OpenAPI json file, which contains all endpoints of the service.

+## Technical Requirements

+The toolkit is a Javascript module that can easily be integrated on any web environment.
+A Process-page that is in the style of a website and contains the required input fields and buttons that are required for the process should be preferred.

+## Use cases

+With the development we also created two use cases, that demonstrate how the toolkit can be used.
+The process work with the Dataverse repository system.

+The first one is a process that allows communities to add their own Local Contexts Labels to a Dataverse dataset.
+For that specific use case, we created a [metadata block for Dataverse, which you can find here](https://github.com/RIDAGOP-IDS-Toolkit/tklabel/blob/main/localcontexts_dv_metadatablock.csv).
+Find a description of the [Local Contexts - Dataverse process here](examples/example_lc_hub_labels).

+The second use case is a process that allows communities to restrict access to a dataset by default and have a simple but complete data application process in place.
+It relies on email as a form of communication between the data authorities and the applicant.
+This process includes two different processes, one for the data authorities and one for the applicant.
+Find a description of the [Local Contexts - Dataverse process here](examples/example_lc_hub_labels).

 # What is required to create a Process for a specific Data repository